There are many reasons why one should learn martial arts, with self-defense ranking pretty high up on the list.

 JKD schools have instructors that are well-versed in many disciplines.
-The book that Bruce Lee wrote about Jeet Kune Do is astounding.
+The book that Bruce Lee wrote about Jeet Kune Do was astounding.
 There are technical improvements on borrowed moves and sound reasoning on original theories.
 The discipline also hosts plenty of strategies that fare well against one or more attackers.

 It’s probably safe to say that no two Jeet Kune Do schools are alike, but they all share the same solid foundation as taught by its creator.
-You can be sure to learn many combat strategies, striking techniques and a variety of unique moves you can use for self-defense.
+You can be sure to learn many combat strategies, striking techniques, and a variety of unique moves you can use for self-defense.
 JKD is best for those who have plenty of time and wish to compile the best techniques for a one-of-a-kind style.

-Because Jeet Kune Do is deep there are many moves you can use for a variety of self-defense scenarios.
+Because Jeet Kune Do is deep, there are many moves you can use for a variety of self-defense scenarios.
 The trick is to find the right one and train for it as hard as you can.

 This martial art started in Japan and was one of the fighting techniques taught to samurais.
-It may be hard to picture a samurai without a sword, but sometimes their weapons get lost while on the battlefield.
-The Japanese thought about adding a martial art that could prove to be as deadly as a samurai with a blade, and thus Jujutsu was born.
+It may be hard to picture a samurai without a sword, but sometimes their weapons get lost on the battlefield.
+The Japanese thought about adding a martial art that could prove to be as deadly as a samurai with a blade, thus Jujutsu was born.

 The whole system revolves around the concept of using your enemies’ force and throwing it right back at them with deadly force.
 A Jujutsu fighter has the ability to redirect the attacker’s momentum and energy where they wish, often making the attack harmless and giving the Jujutsu user an opportunity to counterattack.

 Most use them both in rapid succession to bring the threat down to the ground in a second.
 Jujutsu shines where there’s plenty of space to move about.
-Plus, you won’t have to worry about your attacker is armed or unarmed.
+Plus, you won’t have to worry about your attacker being armed or unarmed.